Nausea and Vomiting

 Sticking to Liquids

-While you’re just easing back into food, start with something that contains a lot of fluid.
+What to eat when nauseous but hungry?
+While you're just easing back into food, start with something that contains a lot of fluid.
 As far as home remedies go, you can’t do better for your health than see-through liquids.
 These tend to be especially effective remedies to ease nausea and quench dehydration.
 Good choices include Jell-O, popsicles, and soups with clear broths.
 Also good are the clearer juices, such as apple juice and cranberry juice.

+If you suffer from bad nausea, over-the-counter or prescription medication may be needed.
 Often a bad bout of nausea and vomiting will go away on its own.
 The best thing to do in these cases is to wait for the health symptoms to ease on their own.
 Medicine may be a good choice if symptoms persist, though.

 If a child is the one suffering, exercise particular caution before administering an over-the-counter medicine.
 Don’t do so without the advice of a pediatrician.
 Many cold and flu medications are not for children, and ignoring the recommended use of these drugs could put your kid in harm’s way.
 Anti-nausea medication may lead to risks and complications if given to a small child.

 For adults, different types of medications are available.
 There are chewable and liquid antacids like Pepto-Bismol and Emetrol, or motion sickness-controlling medicines like Dramamine and Bonine.
 If your nausea is ongoing, you may want to ask a doctor about a prescription.
 Watch out—anti-nausea medicines often lead to sleepiness.
-So use caution before driving or carrying out your daily responsibilities—you don’t want to cause harm because your body suddenly craves sleep.
+So, use caution before driving or carrying out your daily responsibilities—you don’t want to cause harm because your body suddenly craves sleep.

 Ginger and the Stomach